Évora

 Social innovation mechanisms towards citizens engagement

-The energy transition to positive buildings, districts and communities shall be pursued through a close relationship with citizens, encompassing a bottom-up approach in which co-creation, co-development and co-implementation processes play a central role, aiming to prevent the disconnection that, may arise from the deployment of non-tailored solutions, agnostic to the culture and history of the local citizens.
-These innovative social engagement strategies will be designed to boost and motivate the citizens to participate and create solutions along with the industry and policy makers.
+The energy transition to positive buildings, districts and communities shall be pursued through a close relationship with citizens.
+The transition path should encompass a bottom-up approach in which co-creation, co-development and co-implementation processes play a central role, aiming to prevent the disconnection that, may arise from the deployment of non-tailored solutions, agnostic to the culture and history of the local citizens.
+These innovative social engagement strategies will be designed to boost and motivate the citizens to participate and create solutions along with the industry and policymakers.

 Some Innovative Elements that are intended to be used in this solution are:

-• Digital transformation in Social Innovation enabling private entities to create fundraising campaigns to alleviate energy poverty with green projects’ implementation, making use of P2P trading platform.
+• Digital transformation in social innovation enables private entities to create fundraising campaigns to alleviate energy poverty with green projects’ implementation, making use of a P2P trading platform;

 Open innovation for policy makers and managers